kevinnowland/kevinnowland.github.io/code/_posts/2020-10-26-fanbase-predictor.md

 It seems to be an open question of how large the hidden state should be in an LSTM.
 It seems that some number between the input and output layers should work and ultimately this is something that would need to be optimized for on a validation set.
-I'm not going to bother with that and just set it to be 128, i.e., a power of 2 that is just under half of the input size and hope that works out well enough.
+I'm not going to bother with that and just set it to be 128, i.e., a power of 2 that is just under half of the input size of 300 and hope that works out well enough.
 Some discussions can be found on [stackexchange](https://stats.stackexchange.com/questions/181/how-to-choose-the-number-of-hidden-layers-and-nodes-in-a-feedforward-neural-netw/136542#136542) and [quora](https://www.quora.com/In-LSTM-how-do-you-figure-out-what-size-the-weights-are-supposed-to-be) so take that how you want, dear reader.
 The PyTorch LSTM docs are [here](https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html).